 IJzendoorn floating solar

-We are currently in the final development stages for a 10 MWp floating solar park in IJzendoorn on the floodplains near our main office.
+The development stage of the 10 MWp floating solar park in IJzendoorn on the floodplains near our office has been completed and is fully permitted.
 This floating solar park will provide renewable energy for local sustainable sand-extraction activities, shore power in the nearby harbour and future green hydrogen options are also being explored.
-As this project is nearing the final permitting stages, Solinoor plans to realise this solar park in 2023.
+As this project is now fully permitted, Solinoor plans to realise this solar park in the following months.

 Ways of creating value